discommand2/language_benchmarks/README.md

 ./run.sh
 ```

-Each program will utilize all available CPU cores to execute as many loops as possible within the 10-second window.
+Each program will utilize all available CPU cores (Threads / 2) to execute as many loops as possible within the 10-second window.

 #### Example Results